JamesHertz/mini-ml/README.md

 This is surely not complete but it works at some extent.
 Here you have an interpreter for a mini-caculator as well as a compiler for this mini calculator language to JVM.

 # Build & Run
-To build you will need to have `ghc` (haskell compiler) installed.
-After making sure you have make you can just run `make` which will out of nothing you will drop off and executable named `bin/main` for you.
+To build you will need to have `ghc` (haskell compiler) and `gnu make` installed.
+After making sure you have both installed you can just run `make`, at the root of the repo, which will out of nothing drop off and executable named `bin/main` for you.
 This is the program so just run it.

 For the first time you might want to run `./bin/main --help` go get a feel of how it works.
 That's it c;